Ave-Wat/RemoteConnectLabs/README.md

 # RemoteConnectLabs
-Script to remotely connect to all CS department labs.
+Script to remotely ssh into to all CS department labs.